dotnet/docs/docs/architecture/cloud-native/candidate-apps.md

 title: Candidate apps for cloud native
 description: Learn which types of applications benefit from a cloud-native approach
 author: robvet
-ms.date: 08/15/2021
+ms.date: 10/10/2021
 ---

 # Candidate apps for cloud native

 Think about the apps your organization needs to build.
 Then, look at the existing apps in your portfolio.
 How many of them warrant a cloud-native architecture?
 All of them?
 Perhaps some?

-Applying cost/benefit analysis, there's a good chance many wouldn't support the effort.
+Applying cost/benefit analysis, there's a good chance some wouldn't support the effort.
 The cost of becoming cloud native would far exceed the business value of the application.

 What type of application might be a candidate for cloud native?

-- Strategic enterprise system that needs to constantly evolve business capabilities/features
+- Strategic enterprise systems that needs to constantly evolve business capabilities/features

 - An application that requires a high release velocity - with high confidence